 Dr. Stickler is board-certified by the American Board of Dermatology and among the first in the nation to be double certified in both dermatology and Mohs micrographic surgery.
-He is a Fellow of the American Academy of Dermatology and the American Society for Dermatologic Surgery, and the American Society for Mohs Surgery.
+He is a Fellow of the American Academy of Dermatology, the American Society for Dermatologic Surgery and the American Society for Mohs Surgery.
 In addition to his extensive medical and surgical dermatology experience, Dr. Stickler provides cosmetic dermatology treatments, administering injectable products such as Botox®, Dysport®, Juvéderm®, Restylane®, Voluma® and others.

-Dr. Stickler and his wife Johnna relocated to the panhandle of Florida in 2006 where they raise their three sons Noah, Christian and their new addition, Silas.
+Dr. Stickler and his wife Johnna relocated to the panhandle of Florida in 2006 with their three sons Noah, Christian and Silas.
 Dr. Stickler has served as a past Board member of the American Cancer Society, and currently serves as a local school board member for the SNS.
 In addition, he continues to coach youth basketball and is involved in local scouting.
 As a former Eagle Scout himself, Dr. Stickler and his family sponsor a scholarship each year to assist scouts in the panhandle with financial need working on Eagle Scout projects.